-- 1. Maintain requirements for all TDR projects individually. - The Precise Plan's jobs-housing linkage submittal requirements would apply to all office TDR projects. - Under-review TDR projects would be encouraged to work together to incentivize residential certainty or completion. - The 339 Bernardo Avenue project would need to comply with the requirements, in an as-yet-uncertain way. - If one or both residential projects withdraw, some or all of the office projects may be unable to proceed since their approval would depend on the residential projects, and LASD may be unable to transfer floor area to office projects in East Whisman.
-This puts the LASD school funding at greatest risk, but would give the residential projects the greatest leverage and feasibility. - 2.
-Allow TDR projects to go forward collectively, subject to limitations. - Specific procedural requirements of Jobs-Housing Linkage Strategy would not apply (e.g., office developments would not need to specifically partner or facilitate residential development). - Overall office floor area by TDR projects may be limited by the Jobs-Housing Linkage requirements.
+- 2. Allow TDR projects to go forward collectively, subject to limitations. - Specific procedural requirements of Jobs-Housing Linkage Strategy would not apply (e.g., office developments would not need to specifically partner or facilitate residential development).
+Residential developments would not be able to partner with office developments outside the group of TDR projects. - Overall office floor area by TDR projects may be limited by the Jobs-Housing Linkage requirements.
 For example, the 339 North Bernardo Avenue project may be limited to 187,000 net new square feet, not including the transferred floor area (unless additional housing is created or facilitated).
 This may change based on the number of units approved at residential projects. - Any subsequent school district floor area transfers into or out of East Whisman (such as if a residential project withdraws and the purchased floor area is sold to a different development) would be reviewed for compliance with overall Jobs-Housing Linkage requirements.
-This may limit how this floor area may be resold, putting LASD school funding at some risk.

-- 3. Exempt school district TDR projects from Jobs-Housing Linkage requirements. - The Precise Plan may exempt school district TDR projects from the Jobs-Housing Linkage Strategy (but may require additional public benefits).
-This would create the simplest review process for office developments. - This will result in more office growth than housing growth in the Precise Plan area, based on the proposed floor area of the 339 North Bernardo Avenue project. - If residential projects withdraw and LASD sells the floor area to office projects instead, the office growth could be significantly higher. - This option provides the greatest flexibility to the school district to sell floor area to development projects.
+This may limit how this floor area may be resold, putting LASD school funding at some risk. - 3.
+Exempt school district TDR projects from Jobs-Housing Linkage requirements. - The Precise Plan may exempt school district TDR projects from the Jobs-Housing Linkage Strategy (but may require additional public benefits).
+This would create the simplest review process for office developments. - This would likely result in more office growth than housing growth in the Precise Plan area, based on the proposed floor area of the 339 North Bernardo Avenue project. - If residential projects withdraw and LASD sells the floor area to office projects instead, the office growth could be significantly higher. - This option provides the greatest flexibility to the school district to sell floor area to development projects.

-Question No. 1: What option does the EPC prefer for how the Jobs-Housing Linkage Strategy should apply to the LASD TDR projects?
+Question No. 1: What option does the City Council prefer for how the Jobs-Housing Linkage Strategy should apply to the LASD TDR projects?